 Person/Party Responsibility Construction Manager (CM), Project Manager (PM) Ensure all staff and contractors are aware of and comply with the plan.
-Project management Identification and bringing to the attention of appropriate staff, any suspect material Ensure all contractors working on asbestos are aware of and meet the requirement of the plan.
-Notify Adjacent neighbours, property owners work type and time frame Site Manager (SM) Health Safety and Environmental Coordinator (HSE) Obtain from Subcontractor, copy of Safework Notification (Requirement of RCC Asbestos removal permit) Ensure project personnel (including contractors) are inducted Surveying, identification and arranging for sampling of suspected asbestos containing materials by competent persons.
+Project management Identification and bringing to the attention of appropriate staff, any suspect material Ensure all contractors working on asbestos are Site Manager (SM) Health Safety and Environmental Coordinator (HSE) Obtain from Subcontractor, copy of Safework Notification (Requirement of RCC Asbestos removal permit) Ensure project personnel (including contractors) are inducted Surveying, identification and arranging for sampling of suspected asbestos containing materials by competent persons.
 Training and awareness RCC relevant staff Manage the asbestos works program and removal program Respond to incidents Document preparation, recording and filing Manage asbestos inspection contractor Contractors (C) and Trades Staff (TS) Not to impact on an ACM without complying with the plan To bring to the attention of the SM/HSE any suspect material Refer to the plan for guidance to identify, manage, and remove asbestos Apply for Asbestos Permit to Work when performing asbestos removal work that requires notification.
-Undergo RCC Contractor Induction Develop a site specific asbestos removal control plan, SWMS and Risk Assessment prior to performing the asbestos removal work
+Undergo RCC Contractor Induction Develop a site specific asbestos removal control plan, SWMS and Risk Assessmen prior to performing the asbestos removal work